BHFock/BHFock/README.md

 In English, I replace the umlaut ö in my name with oe.
 So, it's Bjoern, not Bjorn.
 For signing birthday cards I use Björn.

+No problem if you don't know how to pronounce Bjoern and call me Bjorn instead.

 <!--
 **BHFock/BHFock** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.